-Deck / Patio Permit Requirements in Los Angeles, CA
+Deck Permit Requirements in Los Angeles, CA

 CA uses California Building Code (CBC) based on ICC codes

-By Joey, Founder · Last verified March 29, 2026 · How we research →
+By Joey, Founder · Last verified May 15, 2026 · How we research →

-When you don’t need a permit
+When you don’t need a Deck permit

 Freestanding decks not exceeding 30 inches above grade are generally exempt from building permits per the California Building Code as adopted locally.
 No structural attachment to the dwelling means simplified requirements.

-When you do need a permit
+When you need a Deck permit

 Attached decks require a building permit regardless of height because they involve structural connections to the dwelling.
 Plan review and inspection are required to verify proper ledger board attachment and structural adequacy.